TexteaInc/mercury/README.md

 2. Ingest data for labeling

    Run `python3 ingester.py -h` to see the options.
 The default embedder is `dummy` (random numbers).
 If you use OpenAI-based embedders, please set the environment variable `OPENAI_API_KEY` to your OpenAI API key.
-Other open source embedders will be pulled from Huggingface and please be sure you have enough hardware resources (e.g., GPU) to run them. **If you change the embedding model, you must overwrite the existing data in `CORPUS_DB`**.
+Open source embedders will be pulled from Huggingface and please be sure you have enough hardware resources (e.g., GPU) to run them. **If you change the embedding model, you must overwrite the existing data in `CORPUS_DB`**.

    After ingestion, the data will be stored in the `CORPUS_DB` SQLite database.